grantwinney/generate-links-for-headers/README.md

 ## Create links for all headers automatically

-Available for [Chrome](https://chrome.google.com/webstore/detail/generate-links-for-header/dckfkngmahjdokkkmconmfjdmicjcmgf) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/generate-links-for-headers), it scans the page and generates anchors for all headers on the page, *assuming they have an ID or Name assigned.*
+Available for [Chrome](https://chrome.google.com/webstore/detail/generate-links-for-header/dckfkngmahjdokkkmconmfjdmicjcmgf), it scans the page and generates anchors for all headers on the page, *assuming they have an ID or Name assigned.*

 * Hover over the header, and the anchor link will appear.
 * Click on the "chain" icon to copy the link to the clipboard.